Kitchen: India

-In India, a kitchen is called a "Rasoi" (in Hindi\Sanskrit) or a "Swayampak ghar" in Marathi, and there exist many other names for it in the various regional languages.
-Many different methods of cooking exist across the country, and the structure and the materials used in constructing kitchens have varied depending on the region.
-For example, in the north and central India, cooking used to be carried out in clay ovens called "chulha" (also chullha or chullah), fired by wood, coal or dried cow dung.
-In households where members observed vegetarianism, separate kitchens were maintained to cook and store vegetarian and non-vegetarian food.
-Religious families often treat the kitchen as a sacred space.
-Indian kitchens are built on an Indian architectural science called vastushastra.
-The Indian kitchen vastu is of utmost importance while designing kitchens in India.
-Modern-day architects also follow the norms of vastushastra while designing Indian kitchens across the world.

 While many kitchens belonging to poor families continue to use clay stoves and the older forms of fuel, the urban middle and upper classes usually have gas stoves with cylinders or piped gas attached.
 Electric cooktops are rarer since they consume a great deal of electricity, but microwave ovens are gaining popularity in urban households and commercial enterprises.
 Indian kitchens are also supported by biogas and solar energy as fuel.
 World's largest solar energy kitchen is built in India.
 In association with government bodies, India is encouraging domestic biogas plants to support the kitchen system.